STScI-MIRI/TSO-MIRI-simulations/README.md

 * TSO-imaging-sims: Simulations for TSO imaging.
 *

+The scope of each of these simulations is described further in the README in each folder.

 The output format of MIRISim data is compatible with the JWST calibration pipeline.

 ## Dependencies